yutian929/OnlineAnySeg/README.md

 * [ ] Improvement: replace the threshold-based mask merging strategy with an adaptive approach.

-## 1. Data preparation
+## 1. Data Preparation
-For dataset preparation, please refer to the following documentation, which introduce how to prepare data from [ScanNet](https://kaldir.vc.in.tum.de/scannet_benchmark/), [SceneNN](https://hkust-vgd.github.io/scenenn/) and customized sequence.
+For dataset preparation, please refer to the following documentation, which introduces how to prepare data from [ScanNet](https://kaldir.vc.in.tum.de/scannet_benchmark/), [SceneNN](https://hkust-vgd.github.io/scenenn/) as well as custom sequences.

 * [Data preparation](./docs/data_prep.md)